Skip to main content

 Who should take birth control?

 Anyone who’s sexually active, doesn’t want to get pregnant, and hasn’t gone through menopause should consider birth control.
-Dr. Axmann and Dr. Whitaker provide contraception and birth control to a variety of patients, including:
+Dr. Axmann provides contraception and birth control to a variety of patients, including:

 • Sexually active teens and young women